-At Apollo Health, we can provide all these services and more, whether you deal with back pain, neck pain, joint pain or a number of other physical ailments.
+At Apollo Health Centers, we can provide all these services and more, whether you deal with back pain, neck pain, joint pain or a number of other physical ailments.
 In many cases, we actually recommend complementing certain treatments of ours with others to get an increase comprehensive effect – there’s no requirement that you can only do one at a time, and compartmentalizing things can limit your treatment options.
 Massage therapy and chiropractic care are a great example of complementary services that work well together; let’s look at why this is the case, starting with what each area deals with individually.

 When we talk about chiropractic care, we’re really referring to a variety of adjustments that reduce the misalignments in your joints throughout the body, particularly in the spine.
 These misalignments are also called joint restrictions, and they can cause inflammation, pain, functional issues, and even issues with the body’s nervous system in some cases.

 Using gentle pressure and low amounts of force, chiropractic treatments look to correct these restrictions and help reverse their symptoms.
 These treatments are done in a controlled environment, and allow many patients to feel relief virtually immediately after an adjustment.
 Over a period of time, these services can get to the root of these kinds of issues.

 Massage therapy, on the other hand, works to target muscles and tendons in the body rather than joints.
 A massage therapists manipulates these tendons and muscles to help relieve various forms of inflammation or pain that might be impacting them.